-Green tea has gained fame in skin care for being effective against acne plus, a powerful antioxidant, anti-aging, and soothing ingredient.
+Green tea has gained fame in skin care for being both effective against acne and a powerful antioxidant.
+On top of all this, it’s an anti-aging and soothing ingredient.
 If you think this sounds just too good to be true, read on to see what the available research and scientific studies have to say about this ingredient—and if they match up with all the marketing behind green tea as a skin care ingredient!

 Does this mean green tea can replace a sunscreen?
 No!
 Green tea isn’t a sunscreen, even though it can sunburn.
 Sunscreens reduce the amount of UV that reaches our skin, green tea and its extracts don’t do that.
 Instead, they can help mop up some of the damage that is caused when that UV does reach the skin – but not all of it.
 Used together they may offer more complete protection from the damaging effects of the sun.

 While there isn’t too much research to back up its use for acne, the small amount of early research is positive.
 One of them indicates that skin care products containing ECGG were crucial in decreasing acne by 80 to 90 percent over eight weeks with daily application.